D-S-L/Beam-search-AI-/README.md

 **Similar to greedy search.
 However, initializing from one start state, search in solution space, keeping the BeamK best current solution under the current step.
 Iteration, until meeting the end state .**

-In this task, I use Beam Search to generate sentence, and develop 2 different versions of Beam-Search to generate sentence:
+**In this task, I use Beam Search to generate sentence, and develop 2 different versions of Beam-Search to generate sentence:**.
-1. normal one
+1. Normal Beam Search
 2. Beam search with `normalization` of `sentence length`

 ## Hypeparameters: